- 1kg venison haunch

 Sweet plums and port are the perfect complement to this warming venison casserole, providing the perfect autumn/winter supper dish.
 Try serving it with creamy celeriac mash and wilted kale leaves.

-If you would like to learn more about this style of cookery, join us at our Cookery School for a variety of different courses that hero wild and foraged produce, game or perhaps a more simple approach to your cooking.
+If you would like to learn more about this style of cookery, join us at our Tutors for a variety of different courses that hero wild and foraged produce, game preparation or perhaps a more simple approach to your cooking.

 METHODDIFFICULTY: Medium 2 HRS